jaydenhyman/qmm/README.md

 ![QMM Logo](https://github.com/jaydenhyman/qmm/blob/1d58b3b48173f534eaa535b9c891d159a463da6e/logo.png)

 Qualitative Mathematical Modelling (QMM) is a method for analysing the structure of complex systems where general causal relationships are known but precise quantitative data are lacking.
-By utilising signed digraphs to visualise network structure, QMM enables users to build models of real-world systems and generate scientifically robust and testable predictions of system response to perturbations.
+By utilising networks (signed digraphs) to visualise system structure, QMM enables users to build models of real-world systems and generate scientifically testable predictions of system response to perturbations.
 As an open-source software tool, QMM provides insights into system behaviour for researchers and practitioners across various fields, including ecology, natural resource management, epidemiology, economics, and the social sciences.

 ## Features

-- Interactive web application for creating signed digraph (network) models representing the mathematical structure of a complex system.
 - Python package (`qmm`) for qualitative mathematical modelling, including core modules for defining model structure, stability analysis, perturbation analysis and making qualitative predictions.
+- Integration with an interactive web application for creating signed digraph (network) models representing the mathematical structure of a complex system.

 ## Contact